Aetherspace/green-stack-starter-demo/README.md

 More on Aetherspace in the **[👾 Benefits and Next steps](#benefits-next-steps)** section or `AETHERSPACE.md` and `CODEGEN.md`.

-## But why start with a monorepo? 🤖 <a name="why-monorepo"></a>
+## But why start with a turbo/monorepo? 🤖 <a name="why-turborepo"></a>

 One very annoying thing about figuring stuff out on your own is when packages you're using require custom configuration for webpack, babel or otherwise.
 It often happens that updating e.g. a single `babel.config.js` used for both React-Native and Next.js will fix usage on either, but then break the other.

 Using a monorepo with different entry points for Next.js and Expo allows us to keep configs more seperate, and therefore allow more confident updating of packages and configs without accidentally breaking other platforms.

-In this starter template, we've opted to use yarn workspaces.
+In this starter template, we've opted to use turborepo with yarn workspaces.
 We'll list some basics in the next section, but for a deeper understanding please refer to their documentation for more info.

 ## 📁 File structure and package management 📦 <a name="package-management"></a>